vluz/HelsinkiNLP-tests/README.md

-# Tests with translation with Helsinki-NLP and MarianMT
+# Test translation with Helsinki-NLP and MarianMT
 Do not use in production

 https://tr-ua-pt.streamlit.app/